 The next year, 1814, the Cassels sell the Neff tract to Jacob Grosh who laid out Moravian Town, known locally as Bungletown.
 By this time the major industry in Marietta was lumber.
 By 1814 there were nine lumber merchants in Marietta.
 Planing mills, lumberyards, carpentry shops, and allied businesses were the backbone of the local economy.
 Marietta was a waypoint for shipping lumber, bundled into rafts, downriver.
 In 1807 Henry Cassel established a lumber business on the corner of Third and Bank Streets.
 In 1848 Henry Cassel was joined by his son A. N. Cassel who in 1872 built a planning mill associated with the business.
 In 1850 B. F. Hiestand & Sons Planing Mill was established on the Susquehanna River below Chickes Rock with the lumber offices located on the corner of Bank and Second Streets.
 In 1945 the Hiestand lumber properties were deeded to the Paul W. Zimmerman Foundries Company manufacturing brass, bronze, and aluminum castings.
-In 1954 Zimmerman Foundries Company, was acquired by the Donegal Manufacturing Corporation, later called Donegal Steel Foundry Company which manufactured carbon, low alloy and stainless steel castings primarily for tanks for the U. S. Army during the Korean War (1950-1953).
-68
+In 1954 Zimmerman Foundries Company which manufactured carbon, low alloy and stainless steel castings primarily for tanks for the U. S. Army during the Korean War (1950-1953).71

 During 1812-1814, The Columbia-Wrightsville covered bridge constructed over the Susquehanna River, at the time considered the longest covered bridge in the world.
 Greatly enhances the economy for Marietta.
 Between1812-1815 the War of 1812 between the U. S. and Great Britain began over alleged British violations of American shipping rights, such as impressment, the forcing of American merchant sailors to serve on British ships.
-American forces unsuccessfully invaded Canada and the British retaliated by burning down Washington,
+American forces unsuccessfully invaded Canada and the British retaliated by burning down Washington, D. C. Within weeks U. S. Forces repulsed sea and land invasions of the British at the Port of Baltimore, particularly Fort McHenry.
+The war ended with victory for the United States at the Battle of New Orleans.
+Two companies from Marietta marched to Maryland in defense of Baltimore.
+One of the companies was called the Marietta Grays commanded by Jacob Grosh.72